ART & IMAGE: INTERVIEW

 Salvage Paradise: Robert Montgomery

-By choosing public spaces, and by working with illuminated poetry, Montgomery removes his work from the realm of the art market and returns it, briefly, to everyday life.
+By choosing public spaces, Montgomery deliberately removes his work from the realm of the art market and returns it, briefly, to everyday life.
 The light of the work dissolves at dawn, or is switched off at midnight, and what remains is a trace of a moment in which the world’s given meanings were gently unsettled.
-The power of the work then lies not in spectacle but in the small, private recalibrations it occasions in its brief life.
+The power of the work lies not in spectacle but in the small, private recalibrations it occasions in its brief life.
 The text presented often points to loss or desire, and demands tenderness of thought, transforming urban and remote spaces with statements that invite profound reflection.
+Heartfelt messages such as THE PEOPLE WE LOVE BECOME GHOSTS INSIDE US AND IN THIS WAY WE KEEP THEM ALIVE straddle a paradox of melancholy and joy, deep-diving into a Jungian notion of collective consciousness, while inviting radical contemplation of temporality and one’s place in the world.

 “If you look at what all the major religions are trying to get at, I think they are basically trying to communicate the fact that the whole of humanity has a shared soul”

 Do you recall what first turned you on to art as a child?
+Did you always have a desire to create art?

 There is an undefined spirituality in the work, where does that stem from – what would you say are your core spiritual beliefs?